Tuesday, August 16th 2023

 - This competitive challenge is comprised of a team and individual competition.
 It is anticipated that each of the competitions will last approximately 90 minutes each.

-- Each Fire Department in May enter one or more teams comprised of four unique members in the team competition.
+- Each Fire Department may enter one or more teams comprised of four unique members in the team competition.

 - Any Fire Department may enter as many of their respective members into the individual competition as they desire.